armory/documentation/_spinnaker_install_admin_guides/upgrade-oss-to-armory.md

 If Halyard is already running in a Docker container in your Docker daemon, you can do an in-place upgrade.

-1. First, do a backup of your existing Halyard configuration (`exec` into the Docker container, then run `hal backup create`)
+1. First, do a backup of your existing Halyard configuration.
+Exec into the Docker container, then run `hal backup create`.

-1. Then, stop the Halyard docker container, and re-start it with the Armory Halyard image (`index.docker.io/armory/halyard-armory:{{ site.data.versions.halyard-armory-version }}`) instead of the OSS Halyard image (`gcr.io/spinnaker-marketplace/halyard:stable`).
-Also, change the user id for Armory Halyard to be 1000.
-For example, if your old Docker image is run like this:
+2. Stop the Halyard docker container, and re-start it with the Armory Halyard image (`index.docker.io/armory/halyard-armory:{{ site.data.versions.halyard-armory-version }}`) instead of the OSS Halyard image (`gcr.io/spinnaker-marketplace/halyard:stable`).
+Also, change the user id for Armory Halyard to be `1000`.
+For example, if you run the previous Docker image (OSS Halyard) like this:

    ```bash
    docker run --name halyard --rm \